Examples of How Foundations Are Using Mission-Related Investments

 With equity and justice top of mind, many foundations and investors are reimagining how to leverage their financial resources.
 There are a variety of ways to deploy capital and a myriad of urgent issues to address, but one point remains clear: All foundations are capable of aligning their assets with impact and the time to do it is now.

 The curated list of foundation case studies and tools represents a collection of documented materials currently available.
 Although each foundation’s journey will look different based on its endowment size, resources, and goals, the materials below offer inspiration and guidance for your own experience, no matter what stage of the MRI journey you’re at.

-To explore other MRI-related resources, visit the Endowment Investing library here.
-This page is an evolving set of resources; if you have questions or have recommendations for additional materials, please email Laila Hussain.
+To explore other MRI-related resources, visit the full Endowment Investing Resource Library here.
+This page is an evolving set of resources; if you have questions or have recommendations for additional materials, please email Natalie Garcia.

 In 2017, the Ford Foundation announced a commitment of up to $1 billion over 10 years to MRIs.
-View the webinar recording to explore how Ford engaged its trustees and revised its investment strategy to achieve both social impact and financial returns through MRIs, along with a two-part case study outlining the progress and evolution of the Foundation’s Mission Investments program.
+View this members only webinar recording to explore how Ford engaged its trustees and revised its investment strategy to achieve both social impact and financial returns through MRIs, along with a two-part case study outlining the progress and evolution of the Foundation’s Mission Investments program.

 Nathan Cummings: Using Private Equity and Other Capital Sources to Align a $450 Million Endowment with Mission

 The toolkit offers a framework and four-pillar approach to making the case for MRIs.
 The insights are meant to be adapted and tailored to each institution and its journey.